run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-8.png)

     !!!
 Note
-        You need to choose both the DGX node and Run:ai control plane node categories outlined in [Node Categories](#node-categories).
+        You need to choose both the DGX node and the NVIDIA Run:ai control plane node categories.
+See [Node Categories](#node-categories).

-10. Optional - “Choose individual Kubernetes worker nodes”  TUI screen - **DO NOT **make any selections in this step and instead hit the OK button to proceed to the next step.
-TBD: Oz so they should skip?
+10. Do not make any selections in this step.
+Click **Ok** to proceed:

     ![alt text](images/image-9.png)